kavia-common/weather-dashboard-139239-139249/weather_dashboard_frontend/WEATHER_APP_README.md

 Notes:
 - No server proxy is required for this demo; requests are made from the browser.
 - Respect rate limits on the free tier; avoid excessive searches.
+- Authentication is local to your browser: user data is kept in localStorage and passwords are hashed with SHA-256 in the browser (no plaintext).

 ## Environment Variables